Keeping a child’s baby teeth cavity-free is important

 Executive Director, Minnesota Oral Health Project

 Dental cavities in the baby teeth of Minnesota’s children is a silent epidemic, even though cavities are preventable.
 An alarming number of children, nearly half of all children ages 2 – 11, have cavities in their primary (baby) teeth.
 Over half of children starting Kindergarten have already had a cavity.
 The numbers are even greater in children who come from families that near or below the Federal Poverty Level or are children of color.
+Keeping a child’s baby teeth healthy has become a public health crisis!

 The pain these children endure is inconceivable and the treatment that is needed is extensive.
 Public health nurses frequently see young children with a mouth full of cavities.
-The revolution in better dental care is not reaching America’s children.
+The revolution in better dental care is not reaching all of America’s children.

 There are twenty baby teeth and they usually come in starting at about 6 months to 1 year.
 Children usually have their full set of baby teeth by the time they are three years of age.
 Baby teeth do not typically begin to fall out until a child is 5 or 6.
 Children will have lost their baby teeth and have a full set of up to 32 permanent teeth when they are 12 – 13 years old.
 However, the last four teeth are called wisdom teeth and often erupt when the child is 17 or older.